openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 ![Connection example 1](../../../img/MO_connection_example_1.png)

 Another example is the method `connection.set_destination(dest_port)`.
-It disconnects `dest_port` and all input ports the connection is currently connected to and connects the connection source port to the `dest_port`.
+It disconnects `dest_port` and all input ports to which the connection is currently connected and connects the connection source port to `dest_port`.

-Note that connection work seamlessly during front, middle and back phases and hides the fact that the graph structure is different.
+Note that connection works seamlessly during front, middle, and back phases and hides the fact that the graph structure is different.

 > **NOTE**: Refer to the `Connection` class implementation in the `mo/graph/connection.py` for a full list of available methods.

 ## Model Optimizer Extensions <a name="extensions"></a>
-Model Optimizer extensions allow to inject some logic to the model conversion pipeline without changing the Model Optimizer core code.
+Model Optimizer extensions enable you to inject some logic to the model conversion pipeline without changing the Model Optimizer core code.
 There are three types of the Model Optimizer extensions:

 1. Model Optimizer operation.
 2. A framework operation extractor.
-3. A model transformation which can be executed during front, middle or back phase of the model conversion.
+3. A model transformation, which can be executed during front, middle or back phase of the model conversion.

 An extension is just a plain text file with a Python code.
 The file should contain a class (or classes) inherited from one of extension base classes.
 Extension files should be saved to a directory with the following structure: